Many People, One Array ~ Community Solar Array

-There are still many situations where solar is not yet cost-effective: renters, full shade, no available space, HOA restrictions, and etc.
+There are still many situations where solar is not yet cost-effective: apartment renters, condo owners, and homes with a fully shaded roof, no available space, HOA restrictions, and etc.

 Thankfully, there is a solution: install solar panels somewhere else, send electricity to the grid, and get a credit on your monthly electric bill.
-Put all those panels in one place and enter the ‘community array’* and so-called ‘virtual net metering.’
+Put all those panels in one place and enter the ‘community solar array’* and so-called ‘virtual net metering’.

 - Buy the actual panels